panaverse/dapps-nextjs/step04a_contract_event_stream/readme.md

-# Write to Smart Contracts using Ethers.js
+# Contract Event Streams using Ethers.js

 To get a initial understanding of Ethers we are going to follow [Master Ethers.js for Blockchain Step-by-Step](https://www.youtube.com/watch?v=yk7nVp5HTCk)

-Watch Video 53:00 to 1:05:00
+Watch Video 1:05:00 to 23:00

 [Download and Install Node](https://nodejs.org/en/download/)